Computer model locks in Panthers vs. Falcons picks, score prediction, SGP for NFL Week 11

 The Atlanta Falcons will be looking for revenge when they welcome the Carolina Panthers on Sunday.
 The teams met in Charlotte in Week 3 and the Panthers romped to a 30-0 shutout victory.
 The Falcons will want to get Carolina back and break their current four-game losing streak.

 Kickoff from Mercedes-Benz Stadium is set for 1 p.m.
 ET.
 The Falcons are 3.5-point favorites, according to the latest Panthers vs. Falcons odds.
 The over/under for total points scored is 41.5.
+The Falcons are -205 money line favorites (risk $205 to win $100), while the Panthers are +172 underdodgs.
 Before making any Panthers vs. Falcons picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Panthers vs. Falcons at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: